apache/flink/docs/dev/table/sourceSinks.md

 </div>
 </div>

 * `getProctimeAttribute()`: Returns the name of the processing time attribute.
-The specified attribute must be defined of type `Types.SQL_TIMESTAMP` in the table schema and can be used in time-based operations.
+The specified attribute must be defined of type `DataTypes.PROCTIME_INDICATOR` in the table schema and can be used in time-based operations.
 A `DefinedProctimeAttribute` table source can define no processing time attribute by returning `null`.

-<span class="label label-danger">Attention</span> Both `StreamTableSource` and `BatchTableSource` can implement `DefinedProctimeAttribute` and define a processing time attribute.
+**Note** Both `StreamTableSource` and `BatchTableSource` can implement `DefinedProctimeAttribute` and define a processing time attribute.
 In case of a `BatchTableSource` the processing time field is initialized with the current timestamp during the table scan.

 #### Defining a Rowtime Attribute

-[Rowtime attributes](streaming/time_attributes.html#event-time) are attributes of type `TIMESTAMP` and handled in a unified way in stream and batch queries.

-A table schema field of type `SQL_TIMESTAMP` can be declared as rowtime attribute by specifying

-* the name of the field,
-* a `TimestampExtractor` that computes the actual value for the attribute (usually from one or more other fields), and
-* a `WatermarkStrategy` that specifies how watermarks are generated for the the rowtime attribute.

-A `TableSource` defines a rowtime attribute by implementing the `DefinedRowtimeAttributes` interface.
+A `TableSource` defines a [rowtime attribute](streaming.html#event-time) by implementing the `DefinedRowtimeAttributes` interface.
 The interface looks as follows:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
-DefinedRowtimeAttribute {
+DefinedRowtimeAttributes {

   public List<RowtimeAttributeDescriptor> getRowtimeAttributeDescriptors();
 }